-Name of Organization 510 ckton, IVIO 65785
+Name of Organization 310 ckton, MO 03783

 Contact Person Position

 Address City Zip

 Phone Fax E-Mail

 Purpose of Use:

-Intended Age Recommen dation:

 Date: From To

-Will you need the room a half-hour early to set up?
+Will you need the room a half-hour earl y to set up?
 YES NO

 Number attending (50 is the limit.)
 No. of chairs No. of tables

-requests are not guarante Overhead projector eed.
-Day of req uests will incur a \$1 Coffeemaker IUST be booked in advanc 0 charge per item. o.
-2000

-Easel Chart paper

-Microwave Refrigerator

-Dry erase board

-Cart for unloading
+Overhead projector Easel Microwave Dry erase board Cart for unloading Coffeemaker Chart paper Refrigerator veek in advance to test eq uinment for

-Technical needs (Please compatibility. ontact our libra ary director one (1) v veek in advance to test ed uipment for
+compatibility.
+Officact Out high ary director one (1) w reek iii advance to test eq dipinent for

 Computer connect Web connect Data projector

-Indicate desired room arr angements bel ow.
-Draw a sketch o on back if necessary.
+Indicate desired room ar rangements be low.
+Draw a sketch c n back if necessary.

 Boardroom style.
-Classro omAudi torium U-Shaped
+Classro oomAudit orium l J-Shaped

-Please keep a copy of the be received in advance of = olicy for your review.
-Roo om deposit must
+Please keep a copy of the be received in advance o • olicy for your review.
+Roo m deposit must

-Date of Application Signature o of Applicant Check/Cash Deposi t
+Signature of Applicant Check/Cash Deposit